 What if I change my mind?

 You can change your POLST.
-Tell your health care team, representative or other person you want to change it.
+Tell your health care team, representative, or another person that you want to change it.
 A POLST is yours, and your choices are your decision.

 National Cancer Institute: Advanced Directives